Note: This article is primarily for Podio users and developers. Salesforce users should contact your Company if they are

 < message= > the content of the text - REQUIRED.
 Note: using \n will generate a line break/soft return in the text message received by the contact.

 < podioItemId= > the CRM record from which the text was sent - for greater granularity, better tracking, and enhanced automation.

 < podioUserId= > the user who sent the text - to link the outbound text to their smrtPhone inbox.

-< smrtPhoneGroupId= > the Group Inbox in which the outgoing automated message should appear.
-The Group ID is found by expanding the Group within the User Management section of the Admin Panel and looking below the Rename & Delete buttons.
+< smrtPhoneGroupId= > The Team Inbox in which the outgoing automated message should appear.
+The Group ID is found by expanding the Team within the User Management section of the Admin Panel and looking below the Rename & Delete buttons”

 Two Ways to Use the SMS API